MrRoiz/rnvim/README.md

 - A C compiler is required for Tresitter (tested with [g++](https://gcc.gnu.org/)) - [Check this out if you're a Windows user](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Windows-support)
 - A [Nerd Font](https://www.nerdfonts.com/) is required on your preferred terminal emulator to handle icons
 - [Node with NPM](https://nodejs.org/es) is required to install some lsp's
+- If you're using linux a [Clipboard tool](https://neovim.io/doc/user/provider.html#provider-clipboard) is required, tested with Xsel

 ### Octo Dependencies 🧩
 - [Github CLI](https://cli.github.com/) to active the integration with github